aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 <div id="tr3" style="position: absolute; left: -9999px;">Placeholder</div>

-### 3. वषट्कारः / Vaṣaṭkāraḥ - One who (also) controls and directs (not only pervads all)
+### 3. वषट्कारः / Vaṣaṭkāraḥ - One who (also) controls and directs (not only pervads all) [[ot]](#ot3), [[f7]](#ff7)

-The object of the pervasion of the Universe by Bhagavan as distinguished from that by Akāśa is stated here by this name.
+The name 'Viśvam' denotes His paripūrṇatva and fullness, and 'Viṣṇu' elaborates on His pervasion on the fullness that He occupies.
+This nāma highlights on Him controlling this pervasion as He wills.
+Hence, the object of the pervasion of the Universe by Bhagavān as distinguished from that by Akāśa is stated here by this name.
 He makes all act according to His will — hence the name 'Vaśaṭkāra'.
 The root is 'वश्' meaning kānti (lustre) and the suffix 'अट्' is added.
 The substitute 'ष' takes the place of 'श' in the root 'वश्'.
 The Upaniṣad declares:

 "He is the Controller of all and the Ruler of all" [[3.1]](#f31)